- Benjamin N. Cardozo School of Law, New York, New York

 Bachelor of Arts, Social Studies, minor in Philosophy, 2011

 MATTHEW J. BAIONE is an internationally recognized New York city-based 9/11 lawyer.
 Matthew is the youngest founding partner of Pitta & Baione LLP, and the youngest principal attorney of any 9/11 compensation firm in the nation.
-Super Lawyers recognized Matthew for his success as a top-rated 9/11 lawyer in 2018 and 2019, and Avvo has awarded him the Clients Choice Award in 2017, 2018, and 2019.
+Super Lawyers has recognized Matthew as a top rated 9/11 lawyer for 4 consecutive years 2018,2019, 2020,2021.
+He has also been awarded the Clients Choice Award-by Avvo for 4 consecutive years 2017,2018,2019,2020 and recognized in Best Lawyers as Ones to Watch.

 Moving with deliberate speed has come to define his career: Matthew graduated as the youngest member of his graduating class in both college and law school.
 Clients have commented on the urgency with which he practices – “the most professional, efficient, and speedy process that I’ve ever experienced in my life”…“substantial settlement with unbelievable speed”…“proactive, involved, energetic, open and compassionate”…“wise beyond his years.”